Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Comparative study

 \textit{CARLA}~\cite{R51} is an urban driving simulation framework designed for training and validating autonomous vehicles.
 CARLA is famous for its highly integrated Python API and access to high-fidelity urban driving environments.
 We use the 0.9.4 version.

 \textit{RLlib}~\cite{R54} is a very fine-tuned and scalable DRL framework library.
 RLlib gives the opportunity to access more than one DRL policy graph and its hyperparameters for creating a non-shared multi-agent system.
-We use versions 0.8.0 for IMPALA and 0.8.5 for rest of the 6 DRL algorithms.
+We use versions 0.8.0 for IMPALA and 0.8.5 for the rest of the 5 DRL algorithms.

 \textit{Macad-gym}~\cite{R52} is an open-source framework that connects CARLA, RLlib, and Open AI's Gym toolkit~\cite{gym}.
-We have modified the framework by adding adversarial training and competitive multi-agent driving functionalities required for our experiments.
-We use the 0.1.4 of version.
+We have modified the framework by adding competitive multi-agent driving functionalities required for our experiments.
+We use the 0.1.4 version.

 \textit{Tensorflow}~\cite{R53} is one of the leading frameworks used to create deep learning-based algorithms.
 We use version 2.2.0 within the RLlib library.